ahryshechkin/Zmena/CONTRIBUTING.md

 ```

 Guidelines:

-- What was changed
+- Describe what was changed
-- Why it was changed (optional)
+- Explain why it was changed (optional)
-- How to test the changes (if applicable)
+- Outline how to test the changes (if applicable)

 ### Branch Name